How to integrate react-native-firebase with Expo

 expo run, without bothering you with native stuff.

-Fortunately, I’ve prepared a ready-to-go plugin, which does all the necessary configuration for react-native-firebase.
-If this didn’t exist, you’d need to read the config plugins guide, but because it does, all you have to do is to install a package:
+Fortunately, React Native Firebase (since version 12.4.0) is shipped with some built-in plugins, which do all the necessary configuration.
+If the plugins weren’t shipped, you’d need to read the config plugins guide, but because they are, all you have to do is to add them to the

 The plugin idea doesn’t only apply to Firebase; it applies to any native library that requires additional configuration after linking.
 Since the config plugins API is pretty new, there aren’t yet many libraries that support config plugins.
 That’s a large area for open-source contributors.
 You are very welcome to help developing config plugins for your favourite libraries!